zkysar1/Ayoai-Research-Analyst/Research-Notes/Market-Research/competitors.md

 - https://www.soulmachines.com/soul-machines-studio

-  - I think the npcs should have a central system too, that modes health and such like that?
-Or not?
+  - Focus on centralized health and state management systems for digital humans.

 **Ayoai Impact**: Focus on digital humans with central systems.